LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-inheritance/README.md

 Any fields and non-constructor methods in `Cat` would be available to each instance of `HouseCat`.
 We express the inheritance relationship in plain English by saying that a `HouseCat` *extends* `Cat`, or that a `HouseCat` *is a* `Cat`.

-In Java, the syntax for extending a class requires a colon (`:`) separating the two class names.
+In Java, the syntax for extending a class requires the `extends` keyword.

 ```java
 public class Cat {